US Government Organisations in New Zealand

 The USA Chamber was founded in 1912, and is regarded as the largest trade organisation in the world.It?s membership has grown to include 3000 Chambers in the USA and 83 American Chambers of Commerce offices abroad (AmChams); 1100 trade and professional associations and 215,000 business members.For over three centuries business and professional people have joined together in Chambers of Commerce to shape the future of their communities and the world.The American Chamber of Commerce in New Zealand was founded as The American Trade Association of New Zealand in 1965 and was accepted as an organisation member of the United States Chamber of Commerce on January 30th 1970.Through the International Business Section of the Chamber of Commerce of the United States, we are kept updated with a listing of all USA Chambers which maintain international trading sections.
 Make sure you have this helpful information before making your next business visit overseas.
 Take a copy or two of the Directory and present it when making your call.
 You are helping AmCham and the membership to become better known world-wide.

-The Asia-Pacific Council of American Chambers of Commerce (APCAC)
+AmChams of Asia Pacific (formerly Asia-Pacific Council of American Chambers of Commerce APCAC)

-The Asia-Pacific Council of American Chambers of Commerce (APCAC) was formed in 1968.
-The Asia-Pacific Council of American Chambers of Commerce (APCAC) consists of 29 member AmChams in 23 economies.
-APCAC AmChams represent the growing interests of over 50,000 executives and over 10,000 businesses in the region.The APCAC membership manages trade volumes in excess of US$ 400 billion and direct investments (FDI) of nearly US$ 300 billion.
-APCAC's mission is to improve the competitiveness of U.S. business in the Asia-Pacific region.
-Each year APCAC’s chairman leads a delegation to Washington D.C.
+AmChams of Asia Pacific was formed in 1968 as The Asia-Pacific Council of American Chambers of Commerce (APCAC).
+It consists of 29 member AmChams in 23 economies.
+The group represent the growing interests of over 50,000 executives and over 10,000 businesses in the region.The AAP membership manages trade volumes in excess of US$ 400 billion and direct investments (FDI) of nearly US$ 300 billion.
+AAP's mission is to improve the competitiveness of U.S. business in the Asia-Pacific region.
+Each year AAP’s chairman leads a delegation to Washington D.C.
 Meetings are held with influential members of Congress and senior members of the Administration.
-APCAC’s annual trip increases the U.S. Government's awareness of American business activities and concerns in the region.
+AAP’s annual trip increases the U.S. Government's awareness of American business activities and concerns in the region.
 Mutually beneficial relationships are established, and areas of co-operation are identified.
-APCAC is well-received at the highest levels.In addition, during the course of the year, APCAC delegations meet with U.S. dignitaries visiting the Asia-Pacific region to discuss trade and investment issues that affect the competitiveness of American business in the region.
-APCAC also maintains regular communication with high-level host country government officials through its member AmChams.
+AAP is well-received at the highest levels.In addition, during the course of the year, AAP delegations meet with U.S. dignitaries visiting the Asia-Pacific region to discuss trade and investment issues that affect the competitiveness of American business in the region.
+AAP also maintains regular communication with high-level host country government officials through its member AmChams.

 Before you leave on an overseas visit please contact your AmCham office for a letter of introduction to one of our sister organisations if you would like assistance.